ivenw/shimadzu2csv/README.md

 # shimadzu2csv
-Batch script for turning ASCII files exported from LabSolutions for Shimadzu FSEC HPLCs to a csv file.
+Batch script for turning ASCII files, exported from LabSolutions for Shimadzu FSEC HPLCs, to a csv file.

 Executs with interactive prompts in the command line.
 Written in Python 3.8.5.
 (Should work with Python 3.6+).